OfficeDev/office-js-docs-pr/docs/outlook/sideload-outlook-add-ins-for-testing.md

 ## Sideload automatically

-If you created your Outlook add-in using the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md), sideloading is best done through the command line on Windows.
+If you created your Outlook add-in using the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md), sideloading is best done through the command line.
 This takes advantage of our tooling and allows you to sideload across all of your supported devices in one command.

-1. On Windows, open a command prompt and navigate to the root directory of your Yeoman generated add-in project.
+1. Open a command prompt and navigate to the root directory of your Yeoman generated add-in project.
 Run the command `npm start`.

 1. Your Outlook add-in will automatically sideload to Outlook on your desktop computer.
 You'll see a dialog appear, stating there is an attempt to sideload the add-in, listing the name and the location of the manifest file.
 Select **OK**, which will register the manifest.